s-20/unnamed/Origin.md

 **Origin is part of Step 1 of [Character Creation](CCSummary.md)**

-A Character's Origin is a combination of a character summary and a character background.
+A Character's Origin is, at its most basic, a character summary.
 Character creation choices should flow organically from the Origin when at all possible.

 In a way, Origin can be said to represent a character's "class" and "race", with elements of back story thrown in for good measure.
-Origin can imply other abilities for your character, but it can only be "pulled" or "used" in conjunction with [Drama Dice](DramaDice.md).
+Origin can imply other abilities for your character, but it isn't "pulled" like a [Trait](Traits.md) or a [Skill](Skills.md).
+Instead, it modifies the way the dice work for related checks.

 ## Creating an Origin